JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-build-native-binaries.md

 * `assembleReleaseXCFramework`

 If you're using [CocoaPods integration](native-cocoapods.md) in your projects, you can build XCFrameworks with the Kotlin CocoaPods Gradle plugin.
-It has the following tasks that build XCFrameworks with all registered targets and generate the podspec file:
+It includes the following tasks that build XCFrameworks with all the registered targets and generate podspec files:
-* `podPublishReleaseXCFramework` – generates a release XCFramework along with a podspec file
+* `podPublishReleaseXCFramework`, which generates a release XCFramework along with a podspec file.
-* `podPublishDebugXCFramework` – generates a debug XCFramework along with a podspec file
+* `podPublishDebugXCFramework`, which generates a debug XCFramework along with a podspec file.
-* `podPublishXCFramework` – generates both debug and release XCFrameworks along with a podspec file
+* `podPublishXCFramework`, which generates both debug and release XCFrameworks along with a podspec file.

-This can help you distribute shared parts separately from mobile apps through CocoaPods.
-You can further use XCFrameworks for publishing to private or public podspec repositories.
+This can help you distribute shared parts of your project separately from mobile apps through CocoaPods.
+You can also use XCFrameworks for publishing to private or public podspec repositories.

-> Publishing Kotlin frameworks to public repositories is not recommended if the frameworks are built for different versions
+> Publishing Kotlin frameworks to public repositories is not recommended if those frameworks are built for different versions
 > of Kotlin.
-It might lead to conflicts in the end-users projects.
+Doing so might lead to conflicts in the end-users' projects.
 >
 {type="warning"}